-POLS 111 College Introduction to American Government and Politics government and politics including the U.S. Constitution, popular control of government and major political institutions.
+POLS 111 College Introduction to American Government and Politics

+Introduces students to the intellectual and institutional foundations of American government and politics including the U.S. Constitution, popular control of government and major political institutions.
 Taught at participating high schools to selected, qualified students.
 Liberal Arts.